An innovative 3D scanner designed by a pig farmer to weigh finishing pigs has won the Pig World New Product Award at the British Pig and Poultry Fair.

 The judges were looking for a new and original product that has the potential to deliver long-term benefits to the industry from an excellent and varied shortlist.

-Mr Lister said: “This was a clear and deserved winner – a product designed by a farmer for farmers to address a difficult problem, the need to constantly monitor the weight of physical pigs.
-The 3D scanner provide is a able to collect the necessary with no stress to the pigs or extra effort for staff, but we were also impressed with how the data was made available to the producer.
+Mr Lister said: “This was a clear and deserved winner – a product designed by a farmer for farmers to address a difficult problem – the need to constantly monitor the weight of physical pigs.
+The eYeGrow 3D scanner provide is able to collect this very valuable data with no stress to the pigs or extra effort for staff – we were also impressed with how the data is made available in a user-friendly way to the producer.

-“This is a very exciting product that could deliver real long-term benefit to the pig industry.”
+“This is a very exciting product that could deliver real long-term benefits to the pig industry.”